 - Lab Coat Of Science And Medicine: Wears a more interesting variant than most, including a kind of mozetta around the shoulders.

-- Last of Its Kind: The demon's true form is as the last of the "masks with wills" from the Second Period, a race of sentient masks.
+- Last of Its Kind: His true form is as the last of the "masks with wills" from the Second Period, a race of sentient masks.

 - Long-Lost Relative: He's Pale's twin brother.
 At least that's his cover story.
 In reality, he created Pale and upwards of twelve other HERs.